bioimage-io/JDLL/README.md

 # Scripting examples

+* [example-run-model-in-fiji](https://github.com/bioimage-io/JDLL/blob/main/scripts/example-run-model-in-fiji.py) (Requires to be executed from Fiji, as it uses the application to display the result image, cannot be executed on Apple Silicon computers)
-* [example-run-model-in-fiji](https://github.com/bioimage-io/JDLL/blob/main/scripts/example-run-model-in-fiji.py) (Requires to be executed from Fiji, as it uses the application to display the result image)
+* [example-run-pytorch-model-in-fiji.py](https://github.com/bioimage-io/JDLL/blob/main/scripts/example-run-pytorch-model-in-fiji.py) (Requires to be executed from Fiji, as it uses the application to display the result image)
 * [example-download-bmz-model](https://github.com/bioimage-io/JDLL/blob/main/scripts/example-download-bmz-model.py)
 * [example-download-engine](https://github.com/bioimage-io/JDLL/blob/main/scripts/example-download-engine.py)